gasgit/SW-Proj-G00305555/README.md

 ```

 ```
-// List all activities from db_ors_local
+// List all activities from db_4all_local
 app.get('/api/activities	', function(req, res){ });

 ```